About Me

 - Ying, L., Jha, K., Aarya, S., Tenenbaum, J. B., Torralba, A., & Shu, T. (2024).
 GOMA: Proactive Embodied Cooperative Communication via Goal-Oriented Mental Alignment.
 IROS 2024.

-A long term ambitious goal of mine and my collaborators' is to build an embodied AGI model that can make sense of the physical world and interact with it, learning new skills from little training data.
-We approach this problem with a neurosymbolic model integrating Foundation Models with probablistic reasoning models.
+A long term ambitious goal of mine and my collaborators' is to build machines that can make sense of the world and interact with it, learning new skills from little training data, with humans like humans.
+We approach this problem with a cognitively inspired neuro-symbolic model, which tries to endow LLMs/VLMs with core human-like meta-cognitive representations for perception, reasoning, and planning.